 After a thorough safety briefing, I selected my craft and prepared to push it to its limits.
-I chose a 2-up Spark with a Rotax 900 ACE1 engine and Intelligent Brake and Reverse (iBR) system (more on that later.)
+I chose a 2-up Sea-Doo Spark with a Rotax 900 ACE1 engine and Intelligent Brake and Reverse (iBR) system (more on that later.)

 Sea-Doo Spark Overview

 The sporty watercraft is sleek, compact, and stylish (looking good on the water is very important especially in a place like Miami).

-To start the Spark, you have to insert a cord into the craft and secure it to your lifejacket then press the start button and you’re off.
+To start the Sea-Doo Spark, you have to insert a cord into the craft and secure it to your life jacket then press the start button and you’re off.

 Sea-Doo Spark Performance

 Earlier I mentioned the Intelligent Brake and Reverse system.
-This is a killer feature that sets the Spark apart from other watercraft.
+This is a killer feature that sets the Sea-Doo Spark apart from other watercraft.
 The system helps riders stop up to 100 feet sooner on the water.

-While I was pleased that the Spark’s maneuverability allowed me to easily avoid the other vehicles, I did wonder how it would withstand an impact.
+While I was pleased that the Sea-Doo Spark’s maneuverability allowed me to easily avoid the other vehicles, I did wonder how it would withstand an impact.
 Thankfully, I didn’t find out.